tnichols217/notes/CSDS 391/W/W2-tln32.md

 # 1
-No, uniform cost search is not a
+Yes, uniform cost search could be a special case of A\* search.
+A\* search picks the next node to explore based on its cost from the beginning and its expected cost to the goal based on a heuristic.
+A* simpl